farm-ng/farm-ng-amiga/py/examples/file_converter/README.md

                         The name of the camera to visualize.
 Default: oak0.
   --disparity-scale DISPARITY_SCALE
                         Scale for amplifying disparity color mapping.
 Default: 1.
-  --video-to-jpg        Use this flag to convert video .bin files to a series of jpg images --snapshot            Use this flag if the .bin file is a single snapshot.
+  --video-to-jpg        Use this flag to convert video .bin files to a series of jpg images.
+Default for videos is mp4.
+  --snapshot            Use this flag if the .bin file is a single snapshot.
 Output will be jpg images.
 ```